-I have a post on how to Make Money with a Cricut, and most of the same suggestions apply to making money with a Glowforge.
+I now have a post on how to Make Money with a Glowforge!
 The biggest things here are to find a niche set of products, buy raw materials in bulk, and to make your products WELL.
 Check it out for all the details.

 Selling files made for the Glowforge